 - Applicants are advised to read the full guidance notes (see application downloads below) to ensure that the details of the PhD projects submitted meet the strategic aims of the scheme.

-Proposals for SSAs relating to MRC studentships should be sent to firstname.lastname@example.org with 'MRC Strategic Skills Award Application' clearly marked in the subject line.
+Enquiries for In vivo Strategic Skills Awards (SSAs) relating to MRC studentships should be sent to email@example.com with 'MRC Strategic Skills Award Application' clearly marked in the subject line.

-Proposals for SSAs relating to BBSRC studentships should be sent to email@example.com with 'BBSRC Strategic Skills Award Application' clearly marked in the subject line.
+Enquiries for SSAs relating to BBSRC studentships should be sent to firstname.lastname@example.org with 'BBSRC in vivo Strategic Skills Award Application' clearly marked in the subject line.

-Proposals are scheduled to be assessed by an independent panel (including representation from the NC3Rs) to ensure projects fully align with the 3Rs of animal research:
+Proposals are scheduled to be assessed by BBSRC and the NC3Rs representatives to ensure projects fully align with the 3Rs of animal research:

-The panel will ensure projects provide students with high quality training to be able to undertake research in the most effective way to ensure good animal welfare.
+The assessment process will ensure projects provide students with high quality training to be able to undertake research in the most effective way to ensure good animal welfare.

 For any queries relating to the awards please use the BBSRC or MRC contacts below (depending on whether the award will be associated with a BBSRC or MRC DTP).
 Where possible, queries should be made from a single point of contact per institution.